Azure Security

 Use IOptionsMonitor<OrderServiceOptions>, not IOptions<T>, anywhere you want refreshed values.
 IOptions<T> is a singleton snapshot captured at startup and will never see a refresh; IOptionsMonitor<T>.CurrentValue re-reads on each access and reflects sentinel-driven updates.

-The constraint: they could not give up labels (cost and tooling were built around a single store for lower environments), but they needed prod config edits to be impossible to fat-finger into the wrong scope, and they needed dev to stop silently inheriting stray null-label writes.
+The constraint was real: they could not give up labels (cost and tooling were built around a single store for lower environments), but they needed prod config edits to be impossible to fat-finger into the wrong scope, and they needed dev to stop silently inheriting stray null-label writes.
+The deeper realization — the one on the incident review — was that label-based separation is a soft boundary: anyone with data-write access can edit any label, and inheritance means a write to the wrong label silently bleeds into another environment.

 // Lower-environment bootstrap: explicit label only, no null-label inheritance